 Current licensed residential trash and recycling haulers are identified on the residential trash webpage.

 Acceptable Curbside Recycling Items

 Metal cans (aluminum and tin), food-grade types 1 and 2 plastics, and newspaper are required to be offered for curbside collection by residential haulers.
 In addition, residential haulers are required to offer recycling of at least one of the following materials: magazines, office paper, food-grade types 3-7 plastics, cardboard/paperboard, or glass containers.
 However, each hauler is unique and offers to collect their own combination of recyclables at their discretionary rates.
-Please contact the licensed haulers above for a list of items accepted and associated rates.
+Please contact the licensed haulers for a list of items accepted and associated rates.

-These bins were funded in part by a grant from the Mid America Regional Council - Solid Waste Management District and the Missouri Department of Natural Resources.
+These recycle bins were funded in part by a grant from the Mid America Regional Council - Solid Waste Management District and the Missouri Department of Natural Resources.